Florida Lottery

 The Florida Lottery is the government-operated lottery of the U.S. state of Florida.
 As of 2022, the lottery offers eleven terminal-generated games: Cash4Life, Mega Millions, Powerball, Florida Lotto, Pick 2, Pick 3, Pick 4, Pick 5, Fantasy 5, Cash Pop, and Jackpot Triple Play.
+Participants must be 18 or older to play.

-The initiative to establish a lottery in the state was led by Governor Bob Martinez and the Florida legislature, with the goal of providing revenue for public education in Florida.
-Sales of the lottery's first game, the $1 scratch-off Millionaire, began in 1988.
+The lottery was established through efforts by Governor Bob Martinez and the Florida legislature to generate revenue for public education in Florida.
+The lottery's first game, the $1 scratch-off Millionaire, was launched in 1988.

 In 2012, Florida was the third-ranked state in yearly lottery revenue with $4.45 billion; revenue passed $5 billion in fiscal year 2013.

 History

-The Florida Lottery began operation on January 12, 1988, by order of a constitutional amendment approved by Florida voters by a 2-to-1 margin in the general election of November 4, 1986.
-The point of the Lottery is to give extra funding to Florida education, and it was mandated that a significant proportion of all revenue generated by ticket sales go to the Education Enhancement Trust Fund.
+The Florida Lottery began operation on January 12, 1988, by order of a constitutional amendment approved by Florida voters in the general election of November 4, 1986.
+The lottery was established to generate additional funding for public education in Florida, with a significant portion of revenue directed to the Education Enhancement Trust Fund.
 The Bright Futures scholarship program is funded by the Florida Lottery.
 The minimum age to purchase a Florida Lottery ticket, regardless of game, is 18.

-The first game offered by Florida Lottery was Millionaire, a $1 scratch-off game with a $1 million annuity prize.
-Total sales in the first 12 days totaled $95 million.

-Seventeen days of ticket sales allowed for the Lottery Commission to repay with interest the initial $15.5 million bond from Florida's General Revenue Fund that got it going.

-In 1991, a daily four-number on-line game, Play 4, was introduced on July 4, with a top prize of $5,000.

-December 1991 saw the advent of "Florida Lotto Month", where minimum jackpots and rollovers were guaranteed at $10 million for the Christmas season.

-On September 27, 1993, the first $2 Scratch-Off game, Bingo, was introduced.
-Through variants, it is the longest-running Scratch-Off game by the Florida Lottery.

-On January 24, 1994, Fantasy 5 expanded to Mondays through Fridays.

-On May 22, 1994, the first Florida Lotto mail-in promotion began where losing tickets could be mailed in for a prize.
-Called the Great LOTTOMOBILE Giveaway, 50 tickets each won their holders a 30th Anniversary 1995 FordMustang.